natalie-harris/GPT-Parser/docs/source/tutorials/library_analysis_tutorial.rst

 Setup
 ^^^^^

-We'll be performing analysis on the top 98 books downloaded from `Project Gutenberg <https://www.gutenberg.org/about/>`__ on March 12th, 2024.
+We'll be performing analysis on the top 20 children's fiction books downloaded from `Project Gutenberg <https://www.gutenberg.org/about/>`__.
 Download the books `here <https://drive.google.com/drive/folders/1UMsZpAgY7_c3py-Dpm5hRTupTbsgyv5_?usp=sharing>`__.

 Next, define the absolute path to the folder containing the books: